 Why will investors need to consider how to beat inflation?

-Most analysts agree that inflation may not have reached its peak yet, so the situation for investors exposed to inflation may get worse in 2022 before it gets better.
+Most analysts agree that inflation may not have reached its peak yet, so the situation for investors exposed to inflation may get worse before it gets better.

-Some say the CPI could rise up to 6-7%, but the one number that matters for markets is the US core personal consumption expenditures (PCE) index, which is the price gauge used by the US Federal Reserve (Fed) to shape its monetary policy.
-It soared to above 4% recently and may still have some upside left.
-It is likely to fall next year however, in particular from March to June, as the comparison with 2021 becomes more favourable.
+Some say the CPI could rise up to 15% in early 2023, but the one number that matters for markets is the US core personal consumption expenditures (PCE) index, which is the price gauge used by the US Federal Reserve (Fed) to shape its monetary policy.
+It soared to 6.8% in June 2022 and may still have some upside left.

-What is the problem with saving and investing at 3% or 4% inflation, rather than 2%?
+What is the problem with saving and investing during times of higher inflation?

-If you leave your money in the bank, you are highly unlikely to get deposit rates that will cover these price rises and beat inflation.
+If you leave your money in the bank, you are highly unlikely to get deposit rates that will cover inflation.
 Likewise, if you buy fixed interest securities, where the coupon and the final repayment levels are fixed, you may not get your money back in real terms.

 Commodities, however, generally manage to eke out a positive return after inflation, but it’s not always easy for an investor to buy petroleum and industrial metals profitably.
 Gold is a much easier purchase, and tends to provide returns that offset inflation in the long run.